ikhwanafif05/project-supercar-liquidity/README.md

     * Generates a **Spread %** (Arbitrage Opportunity).
 4.  **Risk Scoring:** Assigns a "Beta" to each asset class to weight the risk of illiquidity (e.g., a McLaren has a higher liquidity risk/beta than a Honda Civic).

+## ⚠️ Disclaimer
+This tool is for **educational and research purposes only**.
+It uses synthetic data generation for demonstration to comply with web scraping policies.

+"Sambung Bayar" (loan continuation) deals often exist in a legal grey area in Malaysia.
+This tool scans listing data but does not verify the legality of any specific transaction.
+Proceed with caution and consult legal counsel before engaging in such deals.

 ### 📊 Logic Sample
 ```python
 # The "Gamble" Equation